-- Table Presider: Leonard Nevarez, Vassar College - Nostalgia for the Future: Diversity Branding and the Creation of the Now South.
+- Table Presider: Leonard Nevarez, Vassar College Nostalgia for the Future: Diversity Branding and the - Nostalgia for the Future: Diversity Branding and the Creation of the Now South.
 Sara F. Mason, University of North Georgia - Reinventing Manhattan's Koreatown as a Transclave for Nation Branding: Typology of Transnational Entrepreneurs.
 Jinwon Kim, City University of New York-Graduate Center - China Dream or Local Language in Cosmopolitan Shanghai: State Policies and Place-bound Identity.
 Fang Xu, City University of New York-Graduate Center